 Not sure what to do?
 Find a good dog trainer to help.

 You'll be amazed by how much a qualified, positive-reinforcement dog trainer can help.

 Because all Family Paws Parent Educators have been specifically trained to work with kids and dogs, I encourage you to check this list first.

 If you can't find a Family Paws trainer near you, check the directories on the International Association of Animal Behavior Consultants, the Certification Council for Professional Dog Trainers, and the Pet Professional Guild.
 There are many talented, positive-reinforcement trainers eager to help you.

 Colleen Pelar, CDBC, CPDT-KA

 As a dog trainer, I loved helping kids and dogs develop strong, respectful relationships.
 Kids can be amazing dog trainers--often better than their parents!
-Having a dog in the family just makes life better in my opinion.
+In my completely biased and strong-held opinion, having a dog makes a family's life better!

 I am a firm believer in setting everyone up for success by using training, communication, and management techniques that minimize stress and help put everyone on the same team.
 Fear- and force-based methods are absolutely inappropriate for training family dogs.

 After 28 years as a dog trainer, my focus has shifted to providing resilience support and education to pet professionals.
 I am no longer training dogs.